6 Simple Ways to Protect Your Plants from Extreme Summer Heat

 * Sawdust

-Weed barrier3) Use black plastic sheeting designed for outdoor yard & garden use.
-Often sold as a weed barrier or landscape cloth at garden centers.
+Buy black plastic sheeting to protect your plants that is designed for outdoor yard & garden use.
+They are often sold as a weed barrier or landscape cloth at garden centers.
 It’s used by landscapers to keep weeds suppressed and keep moisture from evaporating too fast.
-Weed barriers allow the soil to breath and water to get through them.
-You will need mulch, dirt or some stones to weigh it down to keep it in place.
+Weed barriers allow the soil to breathe and water to get through them.
+You will need mulch, dirt, or some stones to weigh it down to keep it in place.

 Also, consider buying drip hoses, also known as soaker hoses.
 Drip watering is considered the most efficient.
 It uses less water by just focusing on the soil & roots.